balena-io/balena-cli/doc/cli.markdown

 ## device purge &#60;uuid&#62;

-Purge application data from a device.
+Purge data from a device.
-This will clear the application's /data directory.
+This will clear the device's "/data" directory.

 Multiple devices may be specified with a comma-separated list of values (no spaces).